 The key metric for REITs is FFO (Funds from Operations).
 While net income is the normal metric for most common stocks, REITs key off of FFO which essentially is net income with depreciation added back in.
-Thus many REITs show net losses while still paying a sizable distribution--this cash is available because depreciation is a non cash expense which may cause net income to be negative while their is free cash because of the non cash charge against income.
+Thus many REITs show net losses while still paying a sizable distribution--this cash is available because depreciation is a non cash expense which may cause net income to be negative while there is free cash because of the non cash charge against income.

 Of course there are opportunities for gains and losses on the shares of the REIT, this adds a level of risk to holding REITs so one must analyze the business model just as you would any other investment.

 FOR A QUICK SCAN ON ISSUES FALLING MORE THAN 3% JUST LOOK FOR RED IN THE '% CHANGE' COLUMN